-In January 2017, the FASB issued ASU 2017-01, "Business Combinations (Topic 805) - Clarifying the Definition of a Business," which clarifies the definition of a business to assist entities in the evaluation of acquisitions and disposals of assets or businesses.
-These changes become effective for the Company's fiscal year beginning July 1, 2018 and is not expected to impact the Company's consolidated financial position, results of operations, and cash flows.
+In January 2017, the FASB issued ASU No. 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business.
+ASU 2017-01 is effective for fiscal years beginning after December 15, 2017, and interim periods within that reporting period.
+These amendments clarify the definition of a business.
+The amendments affect all companies and other reporting organizations that must determine whether they have acquired or sold a business.
+The definition of a business affects many areas of accounting including acquisitions, disposals, goodwill, and consolidation.
+The amendments are intended to help companies and other organizations evaluate whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
+These changes were adopted for the Company's fiscal year beginning July 1, 2018 and did not have a material impact on the Company's consolidated financial position, results of operations, and cash flows.